-If the patient’s injuries are moderate to severe, they often develop “compartment syndrome.”
-An individual “compartment” is a group of blood vessels, muscle tissues, and nerves in a person’s arms and legs that are surrounded by a large membrane called the fascia.
-Since this outer membrane, the fascia, cannot expand, when there’s swelling in the compartment, the various tissues, muscles and nerves within it can be seriously damaged.
+If the patient's injuries are moderate to severe, they often develop "compartment syndrome."
+An individual "compartment" is a group of blood vessels, muscle tissues, and nerves in a person's arms and legs surrounded by a large membrane called the fascia.
+Since this outer membrane, the fascia, cannot expand, the various tissues, muscles, and nerves within the compartment can be seriously damaged when swelling.

-Other workers must exercise extreme caution – always making sure machine guards are kept in place -- while they use power presses and other machines on construction sites.
-When the guards aren’t positioned for maximum safety, workers can easily lose fingers or hands due to power press crush injuries.
+Other workers must exercise extreme caution – always ensuring machine guards are kept in place while using power presses and other machines on construction sites.
+Workers can quickly lose fingers or hands when the guards aren't positioned for maximum safety due to power press crush injuries.

-Unfortunately, construction work, car accidents and other common causes of crush injuries are a regular part of modern life.
-Therefore, when they do occur, it’s critical for the injured parties to be promptly seen in an emergency room.
+Unfortunately, construction work,car accidents, and other common causes of crush injuries are a regular part of modern life.
+Therefore, the injured parties must be promptly seen in an emergency room when they do occur.

-Doctors exercise great caution when first examining these patients for they know that many of their worst injuries may be “hidden.”
-In fact, many crush injury patients arrive in a state of “shock” to some extent, especially when their injuries are severe.
-Once all vital signs have been taken, these patients are carefully examined for serious bone fractures, bleeding, swelling, and skin damage.
-Many of them are in serious pain, especially those who may need an immediate amputation.
+Doctors exercise great caution when examining these patients, knowing that many of their worst injuries may be "hidden."
+In fact, many crush injury patients arrive in a state of "shock" to some extent, especially when their injuries are severe.
+Once all vital signs have been taken, these patients are carefully examined for severe bone fractures, bleeding, swelling, and skin damage.
+Many of them are in severe pain, especially those who may need immediate amputation.

-After X-rays are run to determine the extent of any bone fractures, a CT (computed tomography) scan will be run to help indicate various soft-tissue injuries.
+After X-rays are run to determine the extent of bone fractures, a CT (computed tomography) scan will help indicate various soft-tissue injuries.
 An MRI (magnetic resonance imaging test) is also frequently run on each patient.
-MRIs make it possible for doctors to evaluate various brain conditions as they check to see if the new injury has caused any inflammation or other complications.
-Of course, basic bloodwork is always done to check each patient’s electrolytes, calcium levels, and serum bicarbonate.
+MRIs allow doctors to evaluate various brain conditions to see if the new injury has caused inflammation or other complications.
+Of course, basic bloodwork is always done to check each patient's electrolytes, calcium levels, and serum bicarbonate.

 Although some patients who have sustained minor "crush" injuries only require simple wound care, others may need multiple treatments so they can restore the proper distribution of blood and oxygen throughout their bodies.
 Improved kidney function and stabilized heart rates help doctors determine when all non-crisis surgeries should be scheduled.

-The rehabilitation therapy needs of these patients can be extensive, especially if they’re having to adjust to the amputation of one or more body parts.
-As these individuals come to terms with their various physical losses, psychotherapy can prove crucial.
-In addition to coping with certain new mobility or dexterity issues, many patients are having to adjust to the fact that they may never again be able to do the same type of work they once did in the future.
+The rehabilitation therapy needs of these patients can be extensive, especially if they have to adjust to the amputation of one or more body parts.
+Psychotherapy can prove crucial as these individuals come to terms with their various physical losses.
+In addition to coping with specific new mobility or dexterity issues, many patients have to adjust to the fact that they may never again be able to do the same type of work they once did.

-I’m Ed Smith, a Personal Injury Lawyer in Sacramento.
-If you or someone you love has been injured in a collision or other accident and need the help of an experienced attorney, please contact me right away at 916.921.6400 for compassionate, free and friendly advice.
-I can also be reached online through AutoAccident.com.
+If you or someone you love has been injured in a collision or other accident and needs the help of an experienced attorney, please contact our injury attorneys immediately at 916.921.6400 or 800.404.5400 for compassionate, free, and friendly advice.
+We can also be reached online through AutoAccident.com.